EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 #### :hammer_and_wrench: Developing macros and libraries

 These languages are used to build scripts or libraries which **should** be run inside some editor like GIMP or Google Slides.
+As I utilize these languages quite rarely I may not know them so well as previous ones and thus don't contribute to any projects where these languages are the primary ones.

 | Language     | Links                                                                                          | How often do I use it? |
 | ------------ | ---------------------------------------------------------------------------------------------- | ---------------------- |